jmckaskill/simple-ipc/ipc.md

 # Commands

-One common use case for this encoding is for RPC request/response type messages.
+One common use case for this encoding is for IPC request/response type messages.
 In this case request are encoded in the form (excluding the framing):

     <verb> <arguments>...